Orientations of Morse flow trees in Legendrian contact homology: Introduction

-Under the degeneration process, i.e.\ when $\lambda \to 0$, the rigid flow tree $\Gamma$ (or more precisely, the disks $u_\lambda$) splits up into \emph{elementary pieces}; pieces of the tree with at most $1$ vertex each.
-We use this to derive an algorithm for combinatorially calculating the capping orientation of $\Gamma$ in the limit $\lambda =0$.
-Namely, we will give the elementary pieces of the tree orientations coming from the stable and unstable manifolds of the critical points contained in the tree.
+Under the degeneration process, i.e.\ when $\lambda \to 0$, each rigid flow tree $\Gamma$ (or more precisely, the disks $u_\lambda$) splits up into \emph{elementary pieces}; pieces of the tree with at most $1$ vertex each.
+We use this to derive an algorithm for combinatorially calculating the capping orientation of $u_\lambda$ in the limit $\lambda =0$, and this will be the \emph{capping orientation of} $\Gamma$.
+Namely, we will give the elementary pieces of the tree orientations coming from the stable and unstable manifolds of the critical points contained in the tree, and from $\Pi(\Sigma)$.
 Then we glue the pieces back together again, and under this gluing we can understand the orientation of $\Gamma$ as oriented intersections of flow manifolds.
-Due to the rigidity of $\Gamma$, we will in the end get an oriented $0$-dimensional intersection, and by multiplying this by another sign calculated from combinatorial data from the tree, we obtain the capping orientation of the tree.
+Due to the rigidity of $\Gamma$, we will in the end get an oriented $0$-dimensional intersection, and by multiplying this by a sign calculated from combinatorial data from the tree, we obtain the capping orientation of the tree.
+This will also be called the \emph{sign of $\Gamma$}.

 The capping orientation of $u_\lambda$ and of $\Gamma$ will depend on several choices, which we call \emph{initial orientation choices} and which we describe in Section \ref{sec:orientconv}.
 The main result is the following.